 - Upgrade with Dimmers: This lighting feature provides your tenants with control over the lighting – dim mood lighting, or maybe a bright light for reading, and so on.
 Dimmers are fairly easy to install, but if you’re not familiar with electrical work, simply call an electrician.

-- Utilize Energy Efficient Lighting: Everything seems to be going green these days, so why not add this feature with your lighting choices.
-Energy efficient lights such as LED bulbs end up using about 80% less energy than common incandescent bulbs.
+- Utilize Energy-Efficient Lighting: Everything seems to be going green these days, so why not add this feature to your lighting choices?
+Energy-efficient lights such as LED bulbs end up using about 80% less energy than common incandescent bulbs.

-Make Rental Property Upgrades that Improve a Landlord’s experience and Increase ROI
+Making Rental Property Upgrades that Improve a Landlord’s Experience and Increase ROI

 As you can see, there are quite a few rental property upgrades that you can benefit from.
 Upgrades such as these present an opportunity to attract higher-paying tenants, produce a reliable ROI, minimize repairs, and just make your life easier overall.
-If you would like to speak to someone regarding more property upgrade ideas, or if you’re interested in acquiring an additional rental property, just give Morris Invest a call.
-We would love to speak to you.
+If you would like to speak to someone regarding more property upgrade ideas, or if you’re interested in acquiring a new construction rental property where upgrades are not needed, just schedule a call with Morris Invest – we would love to speak to you.